johngieselmann/simple-twitter-connector/README.md

 ---

-# MySQL

-We are using a database to store the requested tweets to prevent hitting the Twitter API request limit.
-The tweets are stored as a JSON string in the `tweets` table created by the database patch.

----

 # JavaScript Configuration

 The configuration for the class.
 These can be overridden on init.

-- **display**: The type of display style to render [tile|row].
-    - **Default** - tile

 - **format**: The return format of the request.
     - **Default** - "json"